slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - career ecosystems, get back into them, reconnect.
 - reboot self confidence.
 Surround yourself with confident people.'

-Hint from interviews: People will describe your strengths, if you ask them why did you ask him for an interview.
-Than work from there.

 Happy, Smart, and Useful

-A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
-Specialization is for insects. -- Robert Heinlein

-They don’t want to lose you.
-They don’t want to lose the negotiation.
-And they don’t want to restart the hiring process.
-Hiring is a long and expensive process.
 -->